chrisvaillancourt/hello-go/README.md

 1. `mkdir greetings`
 1. `cd greetings`
 1. initialize a new go module with `go mod init example.com/greetings`.
 If publishing a module, the path must be the location to download the module i.e. the code's repository.
 See [managing dependencies](https://go.dev/doc/modules/managing-dependencies#naming_module) for more info.
+See [developing and publishing modules](https://go.dev/doc/modules/developing) for more info on developing modules.

 ### notes